plotly/plotly.py/doc/python/bar-charts.md

 "percent of world GDP",
 ]]

-#we now have a wide data frame, but it's in the opposite orientation from the one that px is designed to deal with.
+# We now have a wide data frame, but it's in the opposite orientation from the one that px is designed to deal with.
-#transposing it and rebuilding the indexes is an option, but iterating through the DF using graph objects is more succinct.
+# Transposing it and rebuilding the indexes is an option, but iterating through the DF using graph objects is more succinct.

 fig=go.Figure()
 for category in df_summarized["continent"].values:
     fig.add_trace(go.Bar(
             x=df.columns[1:],
-            #we need to get a pandas series that contains just the values to graph;
+            # We need to get a pandas series that contains just the values to graph;
-            #we do so by selecting the right row, selecting the right columns
+            # We do so by selecting the right row, selecting the right columns
-            #and then tranposing and using iloc to convert to a series
+            # and then transposing and using iloc to convert to a series
-            #here, I assume that the bar element category variable is in column 0
+            # Here, we assume that the bar element category variable is in column 0
             y=list(df.loc[df["continent"]==category][list(df.columns[1:])].transpose().iloc[:,0]),
             name=str(category)